|Name||“Score” out of ten||Best price|

 Common Features Of Climbing Shoes Explained

 Ever wondered how climbing shoes are made?
 Or intrigued by the different types of fastening systems on climbing shoes?
 No worries, we’ve compiled this useful list of common features for a quick, easy reference.
-For a more detailed look check out the article Best Beginner Climbing shoes: The Ultimate List [of 2021]

 The thing that keeps the shoes on your feet!
 Comes in three common flavours, laces, velcro or slip-on.

 The material part of the shoe that is not the rubber.
 Typically either synthetic or leather, this is the part that may stretch over time.

 Linings can come in a variety of materials including leather, synthetic, cotton or hemp.
 Each will feel different and each climber may have their own preference over the lining.